 - If you continue working after filing a claim, you’ll lose benefits.

-- If you’ve never worked outside the home, don’t count on benefits.
+- Don’t count on benefits if you’ve never worked outside the home.

 - Do what your friend or family member did, and you’ll have everything you need.

 Filing for Social Security based on advice from friends and family may work just fine for you.
 You may not, however, be maximizing your benefits without the guidance and detailed calculations of a financial planner, and you could leave thousands of dollars on the table.
 Conversely, one consultation may be all it takes to help you create the retirement lifestyle you’ve always imagined was possible.

 Since 2003, Vance Wealth has served as a financial planning practice passionately committed to helping families and businesses succeed at every step of their financial journey.
 Serving Southern California, the practice delivers innovative and comprehensive wealth management strategies precisely customized to each client’s goals and needs.
 Our mission is to help our clients and families succeed at every step of their financial journey, inspiring them to achieve more.
 We are committed to stand by their sides to help make the difficult decisions, celebrate life’s joys and be a trusted partner for every moment in between.
 To learn more, call 661-775-0950, email firstname.lastname@example.org or visit VanceWealth.com.
 To keep up with more exciting news, follow @VanceWealth on Facebook.